Gopikrishna243/event-managment/README.md

 # event-managment
 # 🎉 Event Management Web App

-A Django-based web application that allows users to book services for various event types such as **Marriage, Birthday, Cradle Ceremony, Naming Ceremony, and Death Day**.
+A Django-based web application that allows users to book services for various event types such as **Marriage, Birthday, Cradle Ceremony, Naming Ceremony**.

 ---